There are two types of highway licence - those which you will have to pay for and those which are free.

 - putting advertising banners across streets.

-If you want to close a street for a sporting event such as a fun run or race, social event or other entertainment such as a fair, please read the information on our road closures or diversions for events on the highway, including street parties page on this website.
+If you want to close a street for a sporting event such as a fun run or race, social event or other entertainment such as a fair, please read the information on our events on the highway including street parties page on this website.